• Skip to primary navigation

 Pre-heat the oven to start off.
 Then peel and chop the apples into slices.

-Mix the apples in a bowl with the coconut sugar and lemon juice, then place the mixture into the baking dish.
+Mix the apples in a bowl with the coconut sugar, cinnamon, and lemon juice, then place the mixture into the baking dish.

 Next, let's make the crisp topping.
 Mix all the dry ingredients together.
 Separately, slice the cold butter into chunks.